Screen burn-in: Mitigation

-Screensavers derive their name from their original purpose, which was an active method of attempting to stave off screen burn.
+Screensavers derive their name from its original purpose, which was an active method of attempting to stave off screen burn.
 By ensuring that no pixel or group of pixels was left displaying a static image for extended periods of time, phosphor luminosity was preserved.
 Modern screensavers can turn off the screen when not in use.
 Some screensavers move around, such as those on DVD players or those on some television sets that move around paused video after a long period of inactivity.

 In many cases, the use of a screensaver is impractical.
 Most plasma-type display manufacturers include methods for reducing the rate of burn-in by moving the image slightly, which does not eliminate screen burn but can soften the edges of any ghost image that does develop.
 Similar techniques exist for modern OLED displays.
 For example, manufacturers of Android Wear watches with OLED displays can request that Android Wear enable "burn protection techniques" that periodically shifts the contents of the screen by a few pixels.
 Google requests that when these techniques are enabled, watch face developers do not use large blocks of pixels so that different pixels are burned in with each shift, reducing the overall wear of the pixels.

 Apple's iPhone X and Samsung's Galaxy series both mitigate or delay the onset of burn-in by shifting the pixels every minute or so for the battery, Wi-Fi, location, and service bars.

+LG's OLED televisions include several burn-in mitigation features, accessed through menus the company brands as OLED Care and OLED Panel Care.
+These include a Pixel Refresher (also called Pixel Cleaning) that runs automatically after about four cumulative hours of use, a Screen Move function that shifts the image slightly, and an Adjust Logo Brightness setting that dims static on-screen elements.
+Some manufacturers have also introduced limited panel warranties on premium OLED models; LG began offering a five-year limited panel warranty on its flagship sets in 2021, covering defects in materials or workmanship, though whether coverage extends to permanent image retention was not stated explicitly.

 Depending on the type of screen, it is sometimes possible to remedy screen burn-in through the use of remedial software and remedial devices.
 In the case of OLED screens on Android phones, burn-in reduction apps can display an inverted image of the navigation and status bars (which are constantly displayed and therefore the most likely elements to be burned in) to burn in an opposite pattern, resulting in a screen whose subpixels have more even luminosity and therefore less visible burn-in artifacts.